-All clinical grading will be Satisfactory/Unsatisfactory/Above Satisfactory grading using a clinical evaluation tool.
+- 6. All clinical grading will be Satisfactory/Unsatisfactory/Above Satisfactory grading using a clinical evaluation tool.
 Students must satisfactorily demonstrate all of the required 50 skills/procedures during the clinical portion of the program.
+The clinical evaluation tool that will be used is on the following scale:

+- 3-4 Unsatisfactory

+- 5-6 Satisfactory
-2. If a student demonstrates unsatisfactory progress in any component of the nurse aide training program, the instructor may choose to provide counseling, remediation, issue a written warning or dismiss him/her from the program.

-3. After successful completion of the required 120 hours of theory, lab and clinical studies, students will be given a copy of their final grade, performance checklist and, a Certificate of Completion.
+- 2. If a student demonstrates unsatisfactory progress in any component of the nurse aide training program, the instructor may choose to provide counseling, remediation, issue a written warning or dismiss him/her from the program. - 3.
+After successful completion of the required 120 hours of theory, lab and clinical studies, students will be given a copy of their final grade, performance checklist and, a Certificate of Completion.